≡ Menu

 • Apply during periods of disease remission or low activity

-• Avoid applications during medication changes or flares
+• Avoid applications during medication changes or flare periods

-• Ensure recent medical records show stable, controlled condition
+• Ensure recent medical records show a stable, controlled condition

 Key insight: Modern AS treatments, particularly biologic medications, are generally viewed favorably by insurance underwriters as they demonstrate effective disease management and improved long-term outcomes.